 How They Attack

-The attacker will find various ways to extract money from the website.
+Attackers have shown ingenuity in finding ways to monetize – to fraudulently extract money from – websites.
 These techniques include account takeover, in which the stolen accounts are then sold on the Dark Web and used for fraud, fake account creation, testing stolen credit cards, and brute-forcing gift cards by guessing their number to cash out their balances.
 There’s also click-fraud, in which bots are instructed to invisibly browse different sites and click on ads to extract money from advertisers.

-Another disruptive and damaging attack is checkout abuse.
+Scalper bots dominate the purchasing of limited-supply products such as concert tickets and exclusive factory runs of hot sports items.
+This business approach relies on checkout abuse.
 Nearly everyone has encountered this when purchasing concert tickets.
-Within a minute, the event is sold out, and it’s guaranteed that none of the tickets was bought by a human.
+Within a minute, the event is sold out, and it’s guaranteed that none of the tickets were bought by humans.

 Steps for Detection and Protection